KJLankinen/cubble/README.md

 This is a CUDA accelerated version of and older code for simulating the coarsening and mechanics of bubbles.
 Everything has been rewritten from scratch, meaning the old version was only used as a model of the simulation.

+See the wiki in this repository for more details.

 ## Contents of the repository
 In addition to this readme, the repository contains the following items:
 - **include/**: All the extra dependencies are put here.
 E.g. the json parser and cub related files.